Deborah Johnson — also known as CandyStations — is a multimedia artist, visual librettist, and educator.

 She creates multifaceted visuals for stage and screen by weaving analog and digital processes, infused with research, experimentation, and heartfelt rigor.

-She has produced site-specific performances and installations at SXSW, Lighthouse ArtSpace, Sundance, 92Y Tribeca, MoMA, Chicago’s Millennium Park, and the Baltimore Museum of Art, with residencies at MASS MoCA, The Experimental Television Center, NYU, Slalom NYC, and The Atlantic Center for the Arts.
+Her site-specific performances and installations have been presented at SXSW, Lighthouse ArtSpace, Sundance, 92Y Tribeca, MoMA, Chicago’s Millennium Park, and the Baltimore Museum of Art, with residencies at MASS MoCA, The Experimental Television Center, NYU, Slalom NYC, and The Atlantic Center for the Arts.

-She is a recipient of a New York State Council on the Arts (NYSCA) Film & Video Grant in New Technology for incorporating 4D volumetric technology and real-time processes in Hildegard, a new opera by Sarah Kirkland Snider, produced by Beth Morrison Projects, and directed by Elkhanah Pulitzer.
+A recipient of a New York State Council on the Arts (NYSCA) Film & Video Grant in New Technology, Deborah incorporates 4D volumetric technology and real-time processes in Hildegard, a new opera by Sarah Kirkland Snider, produced by Beth Morrison Projects and directed by Elkhanah Pulitzer.

-A Professor at Pratt Institute, she teaches Time and Movement alongside Light, Color, and Design, building responsive visual worlds that expand the synesthetic architecture of live performance.
-I currently reside in Brooklyn, NY with my beloved dogter, Xena.
+At Pratt Institute, she teaches Time and Movement alongside Light, Color, and Design as a Professor in Foundation.
+Deborah currently resides in Brooklyn, NY with her beloved dogter, Xena.